A Quantitative Model of Non-Marriage and Fertility

 Abstract

 This paper introduces a new factor contributing to the decline in marriage and fertility: the growth of leisure technology.
 Over recent decades, high-income countries have experienced two notable shifts in household and family dynamics.
 First, there has been a significant decline in marriage rates and fertility.
 Second, time has increasingly been allocated to leisure activities.
 This paper presents a unified model of marriage and fertility, incorporating intra-household bargaining dynamics.
 The model, calibrated using data from Japan between 2018 and 2022, is employed to assess the impact of leisure technology growth on marriage and fertility during 2005-2009.
 The findings highlight that leisure technology growth makes single life relatively more appealing compared to marriage and parenthood.
-The model explains nearly the entire decline in fertility and accounts for 25% of the decline in marriage in Japan during this period.
+The model explains 22.0% of the decline in marriage and 65.8% of the decrease in fertility.

 BibTeX citation